zukunft/zukunft.com/docs/code_functions_all.md

     \-- trp_ids - section for function trp_ids not yet defined that it should be expression in /formula/formula.php
     \-- vrb_ids - section for function vrb_ids not yet defined that it should be expression in /formula/formula.php
     \-- frm_ids - section for function frm_ids not yet defined that it should be expression in /formula/formula.php
+    \-- reload_objects - section for function reload_objects is expected to be related in /formula/formula.php
     \-- generate_ref_text - section for function generate_ref_text not yet defined that it should be save in /formula/formula.php
     \-- generate_usr_text - section for function generate_usr_text not yet defined that it should be save in /formula/formula.php
 \-- formula_link